basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 ### Two-stage retrieval: the SOTA approach

-This is where studying LlamaIndex paid off.
+I looked at LlamaIndex here.
 Standard "semantic search" (using just embeddings/bi-encoders) is often disappointing.
 It finds text that *looks* similar but isn't actually relevant.